Get the pros and cons of ground-source vs. air-to-air heat pumps in this guide.

 And in the summer?
 They reverse the process and move heat from the inside of your home to the outside.
 So whichever kind of heat pump you choose, you’re going to get a complete, all-in-one heating and cooling solution for your home.
 Pretty cool!

-(And you can get a heat pump at $0 upfront cost—eligible rebates included—if your house qualifies for Sealed.
+(And you can get a heat pump expertly installed with an energy-savings guarantee—eligible rebates included—if your house qualifies for Sealed.
 Find out now.)

 One of the beauties of heat pump technology is its efficiency.
 Heat pumps only require a small amount of energy to move a large amount of heat, which is why they’re up to 3x as efficient as other HVAC technologies at heating and cooling your house (1).